louise-hayes-fitz/ilab/Startrek_Homeowners_insurance.md

-# Umbrella Insurance
+# Startrek Insurance
-Umbrella Insurance is a global insurance company that offers homeowners, commercial and property insurance.
+Startrek Insurance is a global insurance company that offers homeowners, commercial and property insurance.

-## Umbrella Homeowners Insurance
+## Startrek Homeowners Insurance
-Umbrella Homeowners insurance provides financial protection against disasters.
+Startrek Homeowners insurance provides financial protection against disasters.
 It is a pack- age policy, which means that it covers both damage to property and liability, or legal responsibility, for any injuries and property damage policyholders or their families cause to other people.
 This includes damage caused by household pets.
 Damage caused by most disasters is covered but there are exceptions.
-Standard homeowners policies do not cover flooding, earthquakes or poor maintenance.
+Startrek Standard homeowners policies do not cover flooding (except in the state of Arizona - flood damage coverage is available in the state of Arizona), earthquakes or poor maintenance.
-Flood coverage, however, is available in the form of a separate policy both from the National Flood Insurance Program (NFIP) and from a few private insur- ers.
+Flood coverage, for all other states other than Arizona, is available in the form of a separate policy both from the National Flood Insurance Program (NFIP) and from a few private insur- ers.
 Earthquake coverage is available either in the form of an endorsement or as a separate policy.
 Most maintenance-related problems are the homeowners’ responsibility.
-A standard homeowners insurance policy includes four essential types of coverage.
+A standard Startrek homeowners insurance policy includes four essential types of coverage.
 They include:

 ### 1. Coverage for the Structure of the Home